afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 Raw inputs are transformed into a HID input report in a sequence of "filters" or steps:

-1. Detected and execute user commands, if any.
+1. Detect and execute user commands, if any.
 If a command is detected and executed, this sequence is interrupted.
 2. Depending on user settings, transform analog axis input into buttons input or vice-versa.
 3. Execute clutch bite point calibration when requested.
 4. Determine if ALT mode is engaged.